ebots-hung/CarND-Path-Planning-Project/README.md

 ### Behavior Planning

 Behavior planning is basically getting input from prediction function and perform the coressponding actions.
-This function is a member of Path Planning class ['pathplanning.h'].
+This function is a member of Path Planning class [`pathplanning.h`].
 ![alttext][behavior]

 Behavior planning function is also doing a high priority task to ensure the ego-vehicle in the middle lane.